gpecorino/Vgchartz_Data_Exploration/README.md

 + Python: Primary language used for webscrapping and data processing/analysis
 + Pandas: Used for data manipulation and analysis
 + Matplotlib: Used for data visualization
++ BeautifulSoup: Used for reading html for webscrapping

 **Areas for Improvement**